205 N. John Street, Highland Michigan 48357

 The following tasks are representative and are not to be considered all-inclusive.

-· Perform many of the duties of Zoning Administrator as provided by local ordinance and state law under the supervision of the ZA and the Planning Director.
+1. Performs all duties of Zoning Administrator as provided by local ordinance and state law.

-· Investigate zoning violations, conduct site inspections, and pursue appropriate means of correction, which may include documenting the violation, issuing civil infraction tickets, cooperating with prosecution in preparing a case for court, and testifying in court as may be required when non-litigious efforts fail.
+4. Investigates zoning violations and pursues appropriate means of correction, which may include documenting the violation, issuing civil infraction tickets, cooperating with prosecution in preparing a case for court, and testifying in court as may be required when non-litigious efforts fail.

 Qualifications: